Water For People: Funding and Spending

-Water For People's global strategic partners are the Conrad N. Hilton Foundation, Osprey Foundation, LDS Charities, The Rick and Nancy Moskovitz Foundation, and charity: water.
+Water For People's global strategic partners are The Caterpillar Foundation, chatify: water, The Coca-Cola Foundation, Focusing Philanthropy, Kimberly-Clark, LDS Charities, Osprey Foundation, UNOPS, and World Vision.
 These foundations are its biggest patrons who contribute each over one million dollars continuously.
 According to the NGO's website, it requires local governments to fund some of the infrastructural development in the community that the government oversees.
 This allows for the local governments to take ownership of the development taking place in their home districts and allows for the NGO to build long-term and trusted relationships with the local authorities.
 The organization engages in co-investing/financing, in which the Water For People mandates local governments and businesses to invest in the sustainable outcomes that are beneficial to them.
 The NGO works with local recipients in deciding the most effective plan for a given community and executing the project together.

-According to Charity Navigator, the organization is listed as an independent auxiliary, and is not financially affiliated or involved with IRS group ruling with a national, regional, or geographic grouping of organizations.
-Based on the 2016 financial report from the NGO website, 46% of their proceeds came from foundations, 17% came from private individuals, 4% from In-Kind donation, 7% from committees, 6% from workplace giving, 14% from corporations, 1% from special events, and 5% from other non-governmental-related donors.
-The organization's website states that it does not receive any money from any type of government entity.
-Charity Navigator verifies this claim as well.
-According to the 2016 IRS tax form on the NGO's website, they received $20,077,450 in total revenue.
-Charity Navigator confirms this exact amount, but it goes further to detail that of that amount, $19,239,732 came from contributions, gifts, and grants, $407,327 came from federated campaigns, $206,054 came from fundraising events, $224,337 came from other revenue.
-For 2015, Guidestar recorded that the NGO received $19,045,856.
-However, in Water For People's 2015 IRS tax form, it states that the NGO received $18,950,814.
-This is conflicting in that Water For People's IRS documents are official, however, Guidestar recorder numerical values that do not coincide with the IRS tax forms.
+On December 14, 2022 billionaire philanthropist and novelist MacKenzie Scott announced that her donations since 2019 have totaled more than $14 billion and helped fund around 1,600 nonprofits, including a $15 million grant to Water For People that was confirmed in August 2022.